|1.||Does the School have a COVID-19 Management Plan?||

 iii.
 IB Programmes for Years 10 – 13 /Form 4 to 6th Form

-Option 2 - ISA plans to introduce a dual curriculum; maintain the current international curricula (Cambridge and IPC) and introduce the Ghana Education Service (GES) Junior High School curriculum (JHS) from Year 7.
-This will cater to the needs of students seeking to write the Basic Education Certificate Examination (BECE) at year 9 to enter national Senior High Schools (SHS).
+Option 2 - In the future when there are more students in the upper grades, ISA plans to introduce a dual curriculum; maintain the current international curricula (Cambridge and IPC) and introduce the Ghana Education Service (GES) Junior High School curriculum (JHS) from Year 7.
+This will cater to the needs of students seeking to write the Basic Education Certificate Examination (BECE) at year 9 to enter national Senior High Schools (SHS)